 Step 2 - If the incident of bullying has happened more than once, by the same child or has been aimed at the same child, then this will be reported to the Deputy Headteacher.
 The Deputy Headteacher and the class teacher will speak with all children involved.
 The class teacher will keep a record of all incidents and the child being bullied will be given a diary to record incidents.
 The Deputy Headteacher and class teacher will check on a weekly basis to see if the bullying behaviour has improved.
 The children will be told if the behaviour has not improved then their parents will be informed.

 Step 3 - If the incidents of bullying continue then both parents will be informed, and incidents will continue to be logged.
 Analysis of the incidents of bullying will help determine appropriate sanctions and support which is needed.
 For example if bullying behaviour takes place during break times then the child bullying will be excluded from break times.
-If any child involved needs nurture or relationship support then this will be put in place either through the use of the school's Learning Mentor or through outside agencies.
+If any child involved needs nurture or relationship support then this will be put in place either through staff in school or outside agencies.
 Regular communication with children and parents involved will continue, plus the Headteacher will be informed of all incidents and communications.